drachenwald/autobaelfyr/_issues/2024-12/100-court-report.md

 This is a court report for Champions of Lough Devnaree XVII.
 Champions of Lough Devnaree XVII was organised by Dun in Mara.

-This is a new court report

-Event published on the kingdom online calendar: Published Event published in the Dragon’s Tale: Fri Sep 27 2024 01:00:00 GMT+0100 (Irish Standard Time)
-Event published on the Insulae Draconis online calendar: Insulae Draconis

-Insulae Draconis court was held by Agnes Boncuer.

 This court report is for court on 28 Sep 2024, it's identified as Saturday Evening Court.